 (C1.1) Is there board-level oversight of climate-related issues within your organization?
-Yes

-(C1.1a) Identify the position(s) of the individual(s) on the board with responsibility for climate-related issues.
+(C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climate-related issues.

-Position of individual(s) Please explain Director on board The Public Issues and Diversity Review Committee (PIDRC) of the Company's Board of Directors bears the highest level of direct responsibility for climate change within The Coca-Cola Company.
+Position of Please explain individual(s) Board-level The Public Issues and Diversity Review Committee (PIDRC) of the Company's Board of Directors bears the highest level of direct committee responsibility for climate change within The Coca-Cola Company.
 The Committee is established by the Board to aid the Board in discharging its responsibilities relating to the Company's positions on sustainability, corporate social responsibility and public issues of significance, which may affect shareowners, the Company, the business community and the general public; and to perform such other duties as may be delegated by the Board and consistent with the charter, including the nature and scope of the Company's sustainability goals and the Company's progress toward achieving those goals.
 The PIDRC is chaired by the Chair and Chief Executive Officer of New Ventures, LLC.
 She has been a Director of The Coca-Cola Company since 2007.
-Director on board The second member of the PIDRC has been a director of The Coca-Cola Company since 2013 and since October 2017, has held the position of Chief Executive Officer of The Chicago Community Trust, a community foundation dedicated to improving the Chicago region through strategic grant making, civic engagement and inspiring philanthropy.
-Until September 2017, the board member held the position of Chief Executive Officer of the McKinsey Social Initiative.
-Director on board The third member of the PIDRC is the Co-Chairman and Chief Executive Officer of the Nuclear Threat Initiative (NTI) (a former United States Senator) who has been a Director of The Coca-Cola Company since 1997.
-Director on board Other directors on the board.
-While the PIDRC leads oversight of climate-related issues, all members of the board are expected to exhibit a commitment to sustainability, which is one of six criteria by which 2018 Director nominees were considered.
-(Proxy, p.
-18)